Cobots: A beginner’s guide to collaborative robots

 • Safety-monitored stop cobots: Integrated safety sensors halt these cobots if a human enters their workspace.
 While effective in preventing collisions, they require a system reset to resume operation, so workflow mapping is crucial to minimize stoppages.

-• Speed and separation monitoring cobots: They adjust their speed based on human proximity, slowing down or stopping as needed.
-Reliable sensors and predictive software are required to maintain a safe working environment.
+• Speed and separation monitoring cobots: These cobots adjust their speed based on human proximity, slowing down or stopping as needed.
+This requires reliable sensors and predictive software to maintain a safe working environment.

-• Hand-guiding cobots: Operators can manually guide these cobots, making it easy for them to teach new tasks without complex programming.
+• Hand-guiding cobots: Operators can manually guide these cobots, making them easy to teach new tasks without complex programming.
 Training in manual handling and basic programming is recommended for optimal use.

 • Specialized customization (Industrial CNC machines): These machines offer high customization to meet specific manufacturing needs, unlike standard CNC machines with limited options.
 For example, a wind turbine blade manufacturer might need a custom industrial CNC machine with specialized tooling and software for optimal production.